Why Pet Screening is Always a Good Idea

 The popularity of pets is growing every day.
 With it, people are looking for rental properties that can be a home to their pets too.
 Pet-friendly rental properties provide an additional source of income, as many landlords charge pet rent aswell as pet deposit or pet fees.

 When searching for tenants, you should ensure that you are taking all the necessary steps to screen their pets.
 Pet screening helps identify any potential risks that the pet poses.
-It gives you an overall picture of the pet’s history, including vaccination records, behaviour, and any past incidents and should disclose certain dog breeds.
+It gives you an overall picture of the pet’s history, including vaccination records, animals behaviour, and any past incidents and should disclose certain dog breeds.
 These simple steps can make your property way more attractive and safe to prospective and existing tenants with an animal.

 If you would like help managing your rental properties, turn to the experts at Peak Residential.
 Contact us today to learn about our pet screening services!